WLenhard/cNORM/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Update and resubmission
-This is a minor release to the prior official version (1.1.2).
+This is the third release to CRAN  (v1.1.8).
 In this version I have:

 * improved and extendend cross validation functionality
+* optimization with respect th norm prediction
-* extend the GUI
+* extension of the GUI
 * improved documentation
 * improved method output messages
-* fixed minor errors in case of missing values and added a scale parameter to prepareData()